 Distribution of LCEF Operating Results - Based on LCEF's annual operating performance, earnings distributions are made available to its partner districts.
 LCEF operating results are generally restricted for specific mission and ministry programs of the respective district or they can be unrestricted, and are distributed upon request.
-During the year ended December 31, 2021, the District requested and received unrestricted distributions of LCEF operating results totaling \$99,078.
-These distributions are reflected in the Statement of Activities as support from LCEF in net assets without donor restrictions.
+During the years ended December 31, 2022 and 2021, the District requested and received unrestricted distributions of LCEF operating results totaling